-It is clear that the drought of 2005 differed from previous recorded events, since it strongly affected the southwest portion of the Amazon Basin.
-Because of the sheer size and significant travel time of riverflow in the Amazon Basin, the reduced river flows of the southwestern portion occurred when the water levels were already receding at the Manaus station.
-Therefore, rainfall anomalies strongly affected the water level at Manaus late in the dry season, increasing the river level recession in October while the peak discharge remains unaffected.
-Fig. 2 shows the time series of the Rio Negro levels at the Manaus station during the June-July peak and September-October lower water seasons.
+It is clear that the drought of 2005 differed from previous recorded events, since it strongly affected the southwest portion of the Amazon basin.
+Because of the sheer size and significant travel time of river flow in the Amazon basin, the reduced river flows of the southwestern portion occurred when the water levels were already receding at the Manaus station.
+Therefore, rainfall anomalies strongly affected the water level at Manaus late in the dry season, increasing the river-level recession in October while the peak discharge remains unaffected.
+Figure 2 shows the time series of the Rio Negro levels at the Manaus station during the June-July peak and September-October lower water seasons.
 The level in Manaus integrates rainfall over the northern and western portions of the basin.
-Reduced rainfall over those portions of the Amazon Basin would imply anomalously low river levels in Manaus.
-On the peak season levels, 1926 water levels were by far the most anomalous in this record since observations at the Manaus Port started in 1903, followed by 1992, 1912 and 1906, all of them El Niño years.
-The 1983 and 1998 did not show the extreme negative anomalies in peak river levels suggesting that the river levels during those drought years were lower during seasons other than the peak season.
-Thee river anomalies remained between -1.0 σ and -1.5 σ below mean levels.
-During the low water season, 7 years had values lower than -1.5 σ , below the mean; three out of these years were El Niño years.
-During 2005 the peak river level season showed values close to the mean, while the low water season values, however, were extremely low.
+Reduced rainfall over those portions of the Amazon basin would imply anomalously low river levels in Manaus.
+On the peak season levels, 1926 water levels were by far the most anomalous in this record since observations at the Manaus Port started in 1903, followed by 1992, 1912, and 1906, all El Niño years.
+The years 1983 and 1998 did not show the extreme negative anomalies in peak river levels, suggesting that the river levels during those drought years were lower during seasons other than the peak season.
+Thee river anomalies remained between -1.0σ and -1.5σ below mean levels.
+During the low water season, 7 yr had values lower than -1.5σ , below the mean; three out of these years were El Niño years.
+During 2005 the peak river-level season showed values close to the mean, while the low water season values, however, were extremely low.

-The difference in the spatial features of these drought years and the 2005 and perhaps the 1963-64 droughts was that the drought struck hardest in western and southwestern Amazonia, a feature not associated with previous El Niño events, but probably associated with an increase in tropical North Atlantic SSTs.
-Fig. 2 shows that the peak water level at Manaus in 2005 was higher than normal, suggesting that the drought of 2005 mostly affected western Amazonia, and its impacts on the Rio Negro levels were detected mainly during the dry season from May to September 2005
+The difference in the spatial features of these drought years and 2005 and perhaps the 1963-64 droughts was that the drought struck hardest in western and southwestern Amazonia, a feature not associated with previous El Niño events, but probably associated with an increase in tropical North Atlantic SSTs.
+Figure 2 shows that the peak water level at Manaus in 2005 was higher than normal, suggesting that the drought of 2005 mostly affected western Amazonia, and its impacts on the Rio Negro levels were detected mainly during the dry season from May to September 2005.

-5.2 The representation of the drought of Amazonia in 2005 by the different available rainfall data sets

-Several of the available gridded data sets used in climate studies do not include data from many rainfall stations in Amazonia, and interpolation using various methods has to be applied to fill the gaps and produce rainfall estimates in regions with poor station coverage.
-The GPCC data set shows similarities with the rainfall anomaly maps generated by the meteorological services in the Amazon countries.
+b.
+The representation of the drought of Amazonia in 2005 by the different available rainfall datasets anomaly maps generated by the meteorological services in the Amazon countries.
 Some small differences among maps can be attributed to the interpolation that the GPCC analyses or any gridded data analyses use for areas with few or no stations.